deejoe/sugarizer-lite/hfoss-2195/describe-fractionator.md

 # Describe Fractionator

-This issue describes the Fractionator Sugarizer activity.
+This file describes the Fractionator Sugarizer activity.
 The purpose is to teach fraction ordering and equivalence by arranging cards representing fractions in the correct order.

 The activity was created for a previous HFOSS class and can be found at <https://github.com/Fractionators/sugarizer>.